COVID-19 Protocols & Safety Measures

 - Smoking is prohibited.

-- Photography is allowed in all spaces.
-Additional lighting sources may be brought in.
+- Photography, with flash, is allowed in all spaces.

-- Decoration and styling of the Museum is allowed only under the direct supervision of the staff.
+- Decoration/styling of the Museum is allowed only under the direct supervision of the staff and requires prior approval.

 - All decorations must be removed from the Museum at the end of the event.

 - Fires in the fireplaces are not permitted.

 - Flower petals for weddings may be tossed on the front steps only.
 No rice or birdseed are permitted in the garden or inside the Museum.